Help shape the use of genomic information in adult population healthcare

 Who we want to hear from:

-• Primary care, community care and public health professionals including GPs, practice nurses and clinical nurse specialists, health visitors, community pharmacists and other professionals who may encounter genetic information in their healthcare practice.
+• Healthcare professionals, particularly working in primary care, community care, family history clinics, and delivering public health services such as screening, smoking cessation or weight loss support.
+This includes GPs, practice nurses, health visitors, community pharmacists and other professionals who may encounter genetic information in their healthcare practice now or in the future.

 Why your input matters:

-Your insights will directly inform Genomics England's approach to their research study and future work on introducing genomic testing and information into healthcare.
+Your insights will directly inform Genomics England's approach to their research study and future work on introducing genomic information into healthcare.

 What we'd like to know